We help graduate students with student loans, Federal Work-Study, sponsored billing, and veterans benefits.

 - A fellowship or traineeship is an award to a graduate student that covers tuition partially or fully, and also provides a stipend to help defray living expenses.

 - Research and teaching assistants receive a monthly stipend as well as a full-tuition scholarship.
 Stipend levels are established each year by individual departments within guidelines approved by the Academic Council in discussion with the Provost.

-- A federal low-interest loan for U.S. graduate and professional students.
+- A federal loan available to graduate and professional students.
 You must be enrolled at least half time, pass a standard credit check, and may not be in default on a prior education loan to be eligible.
-The maximum annual loan limit is the cost of education minus financial aid received—there is no aggregate limit.
+The maximum annual loan limit is the cost of attendance minus any other financial assistance you receive.